• ABOUT

 Classification Percentage Range UK Grade GPA (approx.) Description

-First Class Honours (1st) 70–100% A 4.0 Excellent / Outstanding
+First Class (1st) 70–100% A 4.0 Excellent/Outstanding

-Upper Second Class Honours (2:1) 60–69% B+ / A– 3.3–3.7 Very Good
+Upper Second (2:1) 60–69% B+/A– 3.3–3.7 Very Good

-Lower Second Class Honours (2:2) 50–59% B / B– 2.7–3.0 Good
+Lower Second (2:2) 50–59% B/B– 2.7–3.0 Good

-Third Class Honours (3rd) 40–49% C 2.0–2.3 Satisfactory
+Third (3rd) 40–49% C 2.0–2.3 Satisfactory

-Fail Below 40% F 0.0–1.9 Fail / Unsatisfactory
+Fail Below 40% F 0.0–1.9 Fail/Unsatisfactory

 Target Participants